Assistive Technology (AT), provides helpful information and support about how you can make use of technology and adapt

 - To support students in selecting and utilising the resources that best suit their individual needs through student and staff support.

 - To consider how assistive technology can be used when transitioning to employment.
-We want to be able to support you and potential employers throughout your transition from IT Sligo.
+We want to be able to support you and your potential employers throughout your transition from IT Sligo.

-IT Sligo are always striving to engage in best practice.
+IT Sligo is always striving to engage in best practice.
 We welcome student feedback throughout the time we work together.
 Additionally, at the end of the year, students are asked to complete a feedback survey.
-This will ensure that student opinion is available to the Disability officer regarding experiences using Assistive Technology.
-The student will also meet 1:1 with the Disability Officer throughout the year to address any issues that may arise.
+This will ensure that student opinion is available to the Assistive Technology Officer regarding experiences using Assistive Technology.
+The student will also meet 1:1 with the Assistive Technology Officer throughout the year to address any issues that may arise.